NilsMinor/AltiumDesignerResource/README.md

 | mProjectRevision |  Project revision (eq.
 X.2) |
 | mProjectVersion  |   Project version (eq.
 1.X) |

-You can easy access those special strings from Schematic, using "=" sign (eq. =mProjectName) or on the Pcb using "." sign (eq. .mProjectName).
+You can easy access those special strings from Schematic, using "=" sign (eq. =mProjectName) or in pcb view using "." sign (eq. .mProjectName).
 The main benefit of this approach is that you only have one place where you need to change the name or the version.
 If you update your board and version you only need to change the special string value in your project options.
-You can also use it to organize the manufacturing outputs of gerber, drill or BOM/CSV files.
-By adding the special strings to the generated output name it is possible to ensure the correct version of your project.
+It is unique for your project and easy and fast to handle.
+You can also use it to organize the manufacturing outputs of gerber, drill or BOM/CSV files etc. By adding the special strings to the generated output name it is possible to ensure the correct version of your project.

 The projects also come with the variant "Default" to support the outjob file structure.
 The schematic and pcb templates are in a A3 and A4 version.
 When starting the project with those templates you can simply choose the one that fits your board size, rename them and remove the other one.
 The pcb doc files are optimized for printing with a scale of 1.00 for A3 and A4.
 Documenation is on ML7.

 ## OutJob

+...